How can the collection of debts owed to government be fairly and sustainably optimised?

 Why might this be relevant?

-The project offers practical tools and guides for councils addressing operational challenges of reduced public spending, which is relevant but does not fully address the question.
+The project focuses on developing tools and guides for councils addressing operational challenges of reduced public spending, which partially addresses the question of optimizing debt collection to government.

 The UK's devolved governments (UKDGs) are responsible for much of the COVID-19 response for 10.5 million people.
 But they have raised concerns that the funding frameworks in which they operate are constraining their abil...